cwida/teseo/README.md

 #### Dump

-For debug reasons, it can be useful to dump the content of the fat tree to stdout.
+For debug reasons, it can be useful to dump the content of the fat tree to the console (stdout).
 The fat tree is the main data structure used to store the graph and it is described in the [paper](http://vldb.org/pvldb/vol14/p1053-leo.pdf).
 It consists of a large B^+tree, with leaves of a few megabytes, indexed by an [ART trie](https://db.in.tum.de/~leis/papers/ART.pdf).
-A dump can be performed by invoking `teseo::context::global_context()->memstore()->dump()`, the header `teseo/memstore/memstore.hpp` must be first included.
+A dump can be performed by invoking `teseo::context::global_context()->memstore()->dump()`, the header `teseo/memstore/memstore.hpp` must be first included in the source file.

 For instance, immediately dumping the graph created with the snippet of the section  __Basic interface__  would lead to the following output, assuming that the build has been generated through `./configure --enable-test` (without `--enable-test` the size of the fat tree is significantly larger) :